IEST In-Situ Cell Swelling Testing System(SWE Series)

 IEST In-Situ Cell Swelling Testing System Details-29

-• The expansion stiffness changes regularly with charging and discharging.
+• The swelling stiffness changes regularly with charging and discharging.

-• The difference between expansion stiffness and compression stiffness is obvious.
+• The difference between swelling stiffness and compression stiffness is obvious.

 4. Application Cases: Operating Condition Evaluation